RomuloOliveira/basic-learning-challenges/README.md

-# basic-learning-dojo
+# basic-learning-challenges
-My mini-challenge used to learn new languages or/and tools
+My mini-challenges used to learn new languages, frameworks, tools and other stuff.

 ## APIs and REST stuff